Meet Love Island 2020 contestant Leanne Amaning - the "unpredictable" Islander who competed in Miss Ghana UK

 Leanne's ditching busy London life for a luxury villa in South Africa as she searches for love

-Winter Love Island 2020 is about to get started, with contestants jetting out to South Africa to find their perfect partner.
+It’s finally here!
+Love Island is back with its brand new winter offering, seeing contestants jetting out to the new villa in South Africa to find their perfect partner.

 In 2016, she competed for the title of Miss Ghana UK as she has heritage with the country’s Ashanti tribe.